faizaan1abd/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 ## Overview

 The purpose of the lab is to enable you to effectively integrate Azure OpenAI Service into your applications, focusing on AI-driven functionalities.
-Through this lab, you will create and configure an Azure OpenAI resource, deploy and interact with a language model, and build a command-line application in Azure Cloud Shell.
+Through this lab, you will create and configure an Azure OpenAI resource, deploy and interact with a language model, and build a command line application in Azure Cloud Shell.
 Additionally, you will learn to manage conversation history to enhance the contextual relevance of AI responses.
-This lab offers a professional, hands-on approach to understanding and applying Azure OpenAI capabilities in real-world scenarios.
+This lab offers a professional, hands-on approach to understanding and applying Azure OpenAI capabilities in real world scenarios.

 ## Objective